tascha/Mobile-Reading-Data-Exchange/_posts/2018-02-22-exploratory-data-analysis.md

 - Registered users[^1] have interacted with 25,633 unique book titles in 87 unique languages
 - Registered users access Worldreader from 197 different countries
-- 54.3% (n = 472,799) of registered users have either provided some demographic data via the registration portal
+- 54.3% (n = 472,799) of registered users provided some demographic data via the registration portal
     - Of those:
         - Count Female: 146,961 (31.1%)
         - Count Male: 310,294 (65.6%)